 What are Freetrade & Trading 212?

 Both Freetrade and Trading 212 are mobile trading apps that allow you to invest in stocks and other popular financial instruments.
-The two stock brokers carry a lot of similarities – especially when it comes to user-friendliness and fees.
+The two stock brokers carry a lot of similarities – especially when it comes to fees.

 That is to say, our Freetrade vs Trading 212 comparison found that both mobile apps are really simple to use – making them ideal for those of you with little to no experience of investing.
-Plus, both apps offer a commission-free service, so you’ll be able to invest in a super low-cost manner.
+Plus, both apps offer a commission-free service, so you’ll be able to invest in a low-cost manner.